+Effect Description Levels Lets you adjust the tone, color, and contrast of a bitmap while preserving shadow and highlight detail.
+An interactive histogram lets you shift or compress brightness values to printable limits.
+The histogram can also be adjusted by sampling values from the bitmap.
+Equalize Lets you view the tonal range of an image and redistribute the balance of shadows, midtones, and highlights in the composite channel or in individual color channels according to a preset histogram model.
+Sample & Target Lets you adjust color values in a bitmap with sample colors taken from the image.
+You can choose sample colors from the dark, midtone, and light ranges of an image and apply target colors to each of the sample colors.
+For example, you can increase the contrast in a bitmap by choosing the darkest and lightest tones and mapping them to black and white respectively.
+After you choose sample colors from the dark, midtone, and light ranges of the image and assign a target color to each sample color, the pixels

+Effect Tone curve Light

+Gamma

+White Balance

+Color balance

+Hue/saturation/lightness

+Black & White

+Vibrance

+Description

-Effect Description with the same color as the sample colors adjust to display the corresponding target color.
-Tone curve Lets you perform color corrections precisely, by controlling individual pixel values.
+with the same color as the sample colors adjust to display the corresponding target color.

+Lets you perform color corrections precisely, by controlling individual pixel values.
 By changing pixel brightness values, you can make changes to shadows, midtones, and highlights.
-For more information, see "Tone Curve filter" on page 730.
-Light Lets you adjust the brightness of all colors and the difference between light and dark areas Color balance Lets you add cyan or red, magenta or green, and yellow or blue to selected tones in a bitmap.
+For more information, see "Tone Curve filter" on page 768.

+Lets you adjust the brightness of all colors and the difference between light and dark areas

+Lets you add cyan or red, magenta or green, and yellow or blue to selected tones in a bitmap.
 For example, if you want to tone down the blue color in a photo, you can shift the color values from blue to yellow.

-Gamma Gamma is a method of tonal correction that takes the human eye's perception of neighboring pixels into account.
+Gamma is a method of tonal correction that takes the human eye's perception of neighboring pixels into account.
 For example, if you were to place a 10 percent gray circle on a black background and an identical gray circle on a white background, the circle surrounded by black appears lighter to the human eye than the circle surrounded by white even though the brightness values are identical.
 The Gamma effect lets you pick up detail in a low contrast image without significantly affecting the shadows or highlights.
 It affects the values in the image but it is curve-based so that the changes are weighted toward the midtones.

-White Balance Lets you achieve accurate colors in your photos by correcting color casts in your image.
+Lets you achieve accurate colors in your photos by correcting color casts in your image.
 Color casts are typically caused by the lighting conditions when a photo is taken, and they can be influenced by the processor in your camera or scanner.

-Hue/saturation/lightness Lets you adjust the color channels in a bitmap and change the position of colors in the spectrum.
+Lets you adjust the color channels in a bitmap and change the position of colors in the spectrum.
 This effect allows you to change colors and their richness, as well as the percentage of white in an image.
 Hue represents the dominant color (red, green, blue, yellow, and so on), saturation is the amount or richness of this color, and lightness represents the overall percentage of white in an image.